How to buy Spotify (SPOT) shares in Australia

 How to buy shares in Spotify

 - Compare share trading platforms.
-To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
-If you're just starting out, look for a platform with low brokerage and foreign exchange fees.
+To buy shares in a company listed in the US from Australia you'll need to find a trading platform that offers access to US stock markets.
+Look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
-Complete an application with your personal and financial details, like your ID and tax file number.
+Complete an application with your personal and financial details, which will typically include your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Spotify reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.

 - Decide on how many to buy.
-At last close price of US$242.02, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$183.04, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Spotify, depending on your broker.